 Materials: Aluminium round base and top.
-Clear maroon/red and white hand blown incamiciato thick crystal glass tube.
+Clear maroon-red and white hand blown incamiciato thick crystal glass tube.
 White painted brass rod.
 Some brass parts.
-Galvanised metal sockets.
-Yellow/orange/ochre fabric lampshade with 3 chrome rings.
+Yellow-orange tubular fabric lampshade with 3 chrome rings.
+Galvanised metal E27 sockets.

 Total Height: 95 cm / 37.40”

 Base: ∅ 15 cm / 5.90”

 Electricity: 2 bulbs E27, 2 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1960s – Mid-Century Modern.

 Designer: To be appraised.